iabahmad/iabahmad/README.md

 ## 🛠️ Projects
 - Project 1: [AI based crop maintainance UGV](https://github.com/Ali4real/AI-based-crop-maintenance-system) - Developed a disease detection and spraying robot that automatically detects and sprays the pesticide.
 Used precise agriculture and targeted spraying for efficient utilization of resources.
+The dataset used for this project is collected from the premises of TObacco field in Swabi, Pakistan. the images are annotated manually.

 - Project 2: [Sentiment analysis on Roman text using LSTM](https://www.kaggle.com/code/iabahmad19/sentiment-analysis-lstm) - Leveraged the power of LSTM (Long Short-Term Memory) a neural network architecture that can work on textual data by holding the context chat.